 - Place the papers in their category files, clearly labeled.

 Some say that we should all be ‘paperless’ by now.
 But let’s face it, that’s not the reality for most – not completely.
 And there are still plenty of us who simply aren’t comfortable with it.
 So for the paperwork that remains following your declutter, how best to organise it?
 I recommend using a simple system:

 These can be used in a filing cabinet or a specially purposed drawer.
 Or you can buy Really Useful Boxes specifically in which to hang them.

-If you attach labelled filing tabs to the tops of the hanging files, it’s really easy to flick through to find what you need, especially if you have the categories in alphabetical order.
-I would recommend having plenty of categories as you don’t want too many papers in each one i.e. have separate files for CAR – INSURANCE, CAR – TAX, CAR – MOT etc
+If you attach labeled filing tabs to the tops of the hanging files, it’s really easy to flick through to find what you need, especially if you have the categories in alphabetical order.
+I would recommend having plenty of categories as you don’t want too many papers in each one i.e. have separate files for CAR – INSURANCE, CAR – TAX, CAR – MOT, etc

 Within each hanging file, have a manila or foolscap file with the same label on the front.
 This way, when you want to retrieve the information, you can take out the file and you will easily know where to return it, even if it doesn’t go back immediately.

 To really go to town, you could use different colour hanging files for different “areas” of life i.e. blue for finances, green for health, yellow for home, red for children.
 That way you would learn where to go to retrieve info very quickly.

 I addition, I recommend having a separate “box file” labeled Important Documents.
 This is where you would keep things such as passports, birth certificates, driving licences, children’s medical record books, etc.

 For guarantees and instruction manuals, the best thing is to keep them in clear plastic wallets (tear out the English only part of instructions and you’ll avoid lots of bulk) Every time you need to look something up, have a flick through the rest to see whether they are out of date.